Articles > Kyoto & Osaka Autumn Indulgence on a Cheap Budget

 Nabana no Sato

-If you just want to experience Nabana and love shopping, I strongly recommend to get the Nagashima factory outlet and Nabana tour instead, which only costs S$78 (US$60) per pax.
+If you just want to experience Nabana and love shopping, I recommend the Nagashima factory outlet and Nabana Klook tour instead, which costs S$78 (US$60) per pax.
 There is also an amusement park and spa adjacent to the factory outlet which gives you more choices.

-Even better, if you drive, you should definitely visit Nabana during the day time for its flower park.
-Public transport to and from Osaka would take a couple hours at least (one-way) which is pretty tedious.
+Even better, if you drive, you should visit Nabana during the day time for its flower park.
+Public transport to and from Osaka would take a tedious couple hours (one-way).
 However, it’s only a 50 minutes train and bus ride from Nagoya.

 DAY 5: OSAKA